rowland/tuppence/SPECIFICATION.md

 Tuppece `for` loops also preserve functional semantics while providing familiar syntax and, at least in some cases, improved readability.

-Tuppence supports two primary forms of `for` loops:
+Tuppence supports several forms of `for` loops:
   1. Traditional `for` loops with an `initializer`, `condition`, and optional `step expression`.
+  2. Infinite `for` loops without a condition that use `break` statements to exit.
-  2. `for`...`in` loops for iterating over iterable collections, including arrays, ranges, and user-defined iterables.
+  3. `for`...`in` loops for iterating over iterable collections, including arrays, ranges, and user-defined iterables.

 ### Traditional for Loops